 contained, just like steel, but the narrowing gap ensures that horse hooves won’t slide down and get caught between rails, creating a risk for broken legs as the animal struggles.

-The forms are easy to ship and we offer a design that is re-usable.
+The forms are easy to ship and we offer a reusable design.
 You may pour as many concrete crossings as you like and set them end-to-end directly on the ground.
 They are their own foundations!

 While you could set steel cattle guards in a depression or directly on a roadway, there are several disadvantages to doing so.
-The guards could walk, or shift position, from traffic driving over or uneven roadway surfaces.
+The guards could walk, or shift position from traffic driving over an uneven roadway surface.
 They may also settle into a trench, or settle unevenly, creating hazardous driving conditions.
 With proper foundations in place, you can avoid these potentially dangerous installations and prevent settling and moving.

 Wings are another smart addition as they help you effectively tie in adjacent fencing.
 Wings prevent livestock from walking around the fence post where it meets the cattle guard.
 The steel structure transfers the physical barrier of the fence line to the entire edge of the cattle guard, making the ‘walk around’ impossible.

 There may be areas of your property where you want to get through fencing without the need for a gate, but you don’t necessarily need a cattle guard large and robust enough to accommodate full-sized vehicles.